FAQs

 What if I want to arrive earlier or stay later?

-You are welcome to extend your stay in Ibiza.
+You are welcome to extend your stay in Italy.
 However, outside of the meals and accommodation included in your challenge entry package, you will need to be self-sufficient!
 Please check the “What’s included in my registration fee” section in the FAQs.

 How do I sign up?

-There will be 30 Early Bird places available for 48 hours only. (from 11am GMT on 11 April 2025).
+There will be 30 Early Bird places available at £1,200 (from 10am GMT on 23 January 2026).

 Are there any cut-offs during the challenge?